 A lot of people will tell you to stay busy…but this is not always the best plan of action.
 Listen to yourself and to what you need during this time.
 I gradually got back into my full schedule which worked for me.
 My Dad went right back to a full work schedule and that worked for him.
 Do what works for YOU!

 It doesn’t have to be in public or even around anyone else at home.
 But don’t hold in that grief.
 It is very damaging to your health to hold in those tears.
 It is much more healing to let them out.
 Does grief feel good?
 Heck no!
 But holding it in feels even worse in the long run and can lead to a whole host of chronic illnesses!
 Crying does not make you weak!
 And crying can be very therapeutic!
 So release those tears to let go of some of that energy.
 It will help you to feel better!

 Make sure you are getting enough sleep!

-Make sure that you are getting good nourishing food.
+Make sure you are getting good, healthy food.